 There are some steps you can take to help ease your pet’s anxiety while correcting his behavior:

-Determine if it is separation anxiety and rule out other possible causes of these behaviors.
+Rule out other possible causes of these behaviors.
 For example, accidents may be a sign of a medical condition, or if he is a puppy or high-energy he may just need training.
 True separation anxiety often begins before or just after you leave your house.

 Practice leaving for short periods.
 Go through your normal leaving routine without leaving home.
 With time, your dog will be less likely to react to these behaviors.
 Then start leaving for short periods (a few minutes), gradually extending the time you are gone.

 Reinforce calm behavior.
 Your dog may be excited to see you when you return home, but wait until he’s calmed down to greet him.
-Reward the calm behavior.
+Reward calm behavior.
 Act calm yourself, and never punish bad behavior as it can increase anxiety.

 Visit the vet.
 Your vet can determine what treatment is right for your pet.
 He may benefit from anti-anxiety medications (e.g., fluoxetine and clomipramine).
 These medications, combined with training, may significantly decrease your dog’s stress levels.
-For best results, it is important to be consistent with giving these medications.
+For the best results, it is important to be consistent with giving these medications.